Doptelet Patient Tips

 1. How it works

-- Doptelet is a brand (trade) name for avatrombopag which may be used to increase platelet levels and reduce the risk of bleeding in adults with chronic liver disease undergoing a scheduled medical or dental procedure.
-It may also be used for chronic immune thrombocytopenia (CIT).
+- Doptelet is used to increase platelet levels and reduce the risk of bleeding in adults with chronic liver disease undergoing a scheduled medical or dental procedure.
+It may also be used for chronic immune thrombocytopenia (CIT) in adults and children.
+Doptelet is a brand name for avatrombopag.

 - Doptelet works by stimulating the proliferation and differentiation of megakaryocyte cells from bone marrow progenitor cells, resulting in an increased production of platelets.
 Doptelet does not compete with thrombopoietin (TPO), instead, it has an additive effect with TPO on platelet production.

-- Doptelet belongs to the class of medicines known as thrombopoietin receptor agonists.
+- Doptelet belongs to the drug class called thrombopoietin receptor agonists.

 2. Upsides

-- People with chronic liver disease who have low platelet counts have an increased risk of bleeding.
-Doptelet works to safely increase the platelet count and prevent excessive bleeding during the procedure.
+- People with low platelet counts have an increased risk of bleeding.
+Doptelet works to safely increase the platelet count and prevent excessive bleeding.

 - Taken orally (by mouth), once a day for 5 days.
 Doptelet needs to be started 10 to 13 days before the procedure.
 The dosage depends on the platelet count.